 College Student Personnel program

 Grade point average(s), academic, leadership, and supervisor references, personal interviews, and evaluation of admission essays will be used to determine admission to the program with an eye toward match and fit between your goals and the offerings of the program.
-Due to the sequence of courses, only fall semester admission is consider.
+Due to the sequence of courses, only fall semester admission is considered.
 If you are interested in taking a singular course, contact us directly to explore special consideration options.

 Evidence of Academic Ability